 The boat from Penang to Langkawi arrives at the main pier (Kuah pier) where you just go straight through the adjoining mall area to find the taxi stand out front.
 So taxis on the island have a fixed price starting at 6 RM.
 Although, to the popular beaches such as Pantai Cenang which is the main tourist stretch of the island, it costs a fixed price of 24 RM.
 And while you can try haggling, it will end in the same result.

 Langkawi Timezone (GMT+8)

 Timezones can be confusing at first when arriving from Thailand, where we would be ready for evening drinks at around 18:00 PM only to find the blazing sun won’t fall until 19:00 PM.
 This is because Langkawi is not far from Thailand (it’s pretty much on the borders) so sunlight is similar to the southern Thai islands.
 At the same time, the Malaysian timezone adds an extra hour to the day.
 And most restaurants and bars don’t open until after sundown and daytime the streets feel deserted.

 Duty-free in Langkawi

 Unlike the rest of Malaysia there is no added ‘sin tax’ in Langkawi meaning alcohol is cheap.
-Prices are also significantly cheaper than the duty free airports of Langkawi and KL.
-For 2 liters of Johnny Walkers (Red) it was 75RM, over half the price of mainland Malaysia and neighbouring Thailand.
+Prices are also significantly cheaper than the duty-free airports of Langkawi and KL.
+For 2 litres of Johnny Walkers (Red) it was 75RM, over half the price of mainland Malaysia and neighbouring Thailand.
 This was the same with popular new world wines i.e. Penfolds, Wolf Blass.
-A good place to pick up duty free is at Underwater World beside Pantai Cenang.
+A good place to pick up duty-free is at Underwater World beside Pantai Cenang.
 High sin taxes in the country have brought rather bizarre extra-strong beers and local minimarts stock many 12% to 14% alcohol beers including the Weidmann Extra Strong (pictured below) 8RM.

 Exploring the Island